bridgecrew-perf6/Flutter-Automation-Deployment/README.md

 1. Go to your Repository

-2. On riht side of Screen Releases Section
+2. On right side of Screen Releases Section

 3. You can find Your Releases here